-From 1 April to 26 May, UNHCR, the UN Refugee Agency will join the ’A Better World Starts at Home’ campaign in IKEA stores worldwide, to power up refugee communities and create a better world for thousands of people who have been forced to flee home.
+Working together, IKEA Foundation and UNHCR, the UN Refugee Agency, are powering up refugee communities and creating a better world for thousands of people who have been forced to flee home.

 Families in exile often struggle with energy poverty, which leads to insecurity, reduced development opportunities, health problems and environmental degradation.
 Children and women are disproportionately affected.

 Together with IKEA Foundation and Practical Action, UNHCR is providing refugees and their host communities access to renewable energy.
 We will support 60,000 children and families in Rwanda and Jordan, so they can lead safer, healthier and more productive lives.